caltechcaos/LATTICE-Code/README.md

 ## Testing Code
 Run: `pio test -e native`
 This requires gcc to be installed.
 Follow these [instructions](https://docs.platformio.org/en/latest/platforms/native.html) to get that setup.
 Note that we won't be able to support actual hardware unit tests without alot more work so only write unit tests for non-hardware dependent things like math functions.

+# Code Formatting
+VSCode Supports code formatting through the C++ extension.
+You can run it on a file with `Shit-Alt-F`.
+You can even configure it to format on file save.
+Note that you probably want to configure the formatter to use the Google Standard as denoted in this [stack-overflow post](https://stackoverflow.com/a/50489812).